bhdouglass/clickable/docs/clickable-json.rst

 build_args
 ----------

 Optional, arguments to pass to qmake or cmake.
-When using ``--debug-build``, ``CONFIG+=debug`` is additionally appended for qmake and ``-DCMAKE_BUILD_TYPE=Debug`` for cmake and cordova builds.
+When using ``--debug``, ``CONFIG+=debug`` is additionally appended for qmake and ``-DCMAKE_BUILD_TYPE=Debug`` for cmake and cordova builds.
 Ex: ``CONFIG+=ubuntu``